MicrosoftDocs/power-pages-docs/power-pages-docs/security/site-visibility.md

 - [Dynamics 365 administrator](/power-platform/admin/use-service-admin-role-manage-tenant#dynamics-365-administrator)

 > [!NOTE]
-> Websites on Developer environments can only be made public by Service admins.
+> Websites on Developer environments can only be made public by service admins.

 Members of [System administrator](/power-platform/admin/database-security#environments-with-a-dataverse-database) security role can also change the site visibility when the tenant-level setting `enableSystemAdminsToChangeSiteVisibility` is set to `true`.